tombailly/play2torial/JAVA.md

 Display the Tasks via CoffeeScript and jQuery
 ---------------------------------------------

-Add the jQuery WebJar to your project by adding the following to your `build.sbt` file:
+Add the jQuery WebJar to your project by adding the following to your `build.sbt` file after the first libraryDependencies declaration.

     libraryDependencies += "org.webjars" % "jquery" % "1.11.2"

 Note: Make sure you have an empty line before the line above.